soft310team2/discord-watch-party-bot/README.md

 ![image](https://github.com/soft310team2/discord-watch-party-bot/assets/100410646/02d1203e-a723-4a80-87a8-02f46c261b77)

-If you type "/popcorn", you can see a popup list of all of the commands.
+If you type "/popcorn", you should see a popup list of all of the commands.
 You can also use the /help command for the same list.

 ![image](https://github.com/soft310team2/discord-watch-party-bot/assets/100410646/e9fa32f7-edf8-4aeb-9432-3db4ac249bee)

 Your bot is now working, hooray!

-#### IMPORTANT
-Do not share your bot token with anyone!
-Make sure to include the local .env file in your .gitignore, so that your bot token is never uploaded to the repository!
-If you accidentally leak your bot's token, you will have to regenerate the token from the discord developers portal.

 ## How to help improve the bot
 1. Fork, clone, and install the bot by following the [Contributing](CONTRIBUTING.md) guidelines.